Skip to main content

 Perfect Pairs

-Perfect Pairs Blackjack ScreenshotAnother well-known variation of blackjack that is played in a number of casinos is Perfect Pairs.
-It is the same as the classic game, however with the difference that it offers a side bet.
-This new feature is one of the main things that make the game so attractive as it gives players the chance to win big by placing an additional wager.
-However, it is worth mentioning that the odds of this side bet are not always in favor of the players and therefore, they should proceed with caution.
+Perfect Pairs Blackjack ScreenshotAnother well-known variation of blackjack that is played in many casinos is Perfect Pairs.
+It is essentially the same as the classic game, the difference being that it offers a side bet.
+This new feature is one of the main features that make the game so attractive, as it gives players the chance to win big by placing an additional wager.
+However, it is worth mentioning that the odds of this side bet are not always in the players’ favor and therefore they should proceed with caution.

 Before the game starts, players have the opportunity to choose whether to place the side bet or not.
 The amount of the new bet, which they need to place before the dealing of the cards, must be equal to their initial wager.
 When players receive their first two cards, if they are a pair, the side bet wins.
-It is possible to form a three different winning pairs – coloured pairs, perfect pairs and mixed pairs.
-In case that players have placed this side bet, but their initial cards are not identical, the game continues as usual.
+It is possible to form three different winning pairs—colored pairs, perfect pairs, and mixed pairs.
+If players have placed this side bet but their initial cards are not identical, the game continues as usual.
 If gamblers have blackjack, the result is an instant win.
-The house edge in this version is calculated to be around 0.42%
+The house edge in this version is calculated to be around 0.42%.

 Perfect Pairs Blackjack Strategy Chart